caiyuqing/Open-DPSM/tmp/readme.md

 No installation is required.
 Simply clone or download the current repository.

 ## Python environment
-The toolbox has been built and tested with the Spyder IDE (version 5) with Python 3.9.7.
+We recommand users to use Spyder IDE because the toolbox has been built and tested with the Spyder IDE (version 5) with Python 3.9.7.

 Besides Spyder, Jupiter Notebook (6.4.5)/JupiterLab (3.2.1) and PyCharm (2013.1.4) have also been also tested.